 There is an integral thumb rest molded into the frame behind the cylinder housing on each side, making the gun feel quite

-the smooth frame or complicate manufacture and assembly.
-The gun can be broken down into four main component
+interrupt the smooth frame or complicate manufacture and assembly.
+The gun can be broken down into four main

-providing flawless cylinder rotation and reducing the machining necessary on the frame and cylinder.
-The design also reduces wear to the ratchet mechanism that eventually causes problems with more
+interface, providing flawless cylinder rotation and reducing the machining necessary on the frame and cylinder.
+The design also reduces wear to the ratchet mechanism that eventually causes

-available in April of 1956.
+was available in April of 1956.
 The early nickeled guns cost $5 or $6 more than the blued guns.
-The MSRP for the blued gun
+The MSRP for the

 Sentinel Series Numbers